-Want to be on the same team with Cleveland Guardians pitcher Triston McKenzie and outfielder Steven Kwan?
-Then sign up to be a True2U mentor.
+The True2U mentors working with CMSD eighth graders are on the same team as Cleveland Guardians pitcher Triston McKenzie and outfielder Steven Kwan.

-True2U helps CMSD eighth graders identify their strengths and interests and begin planning their futures.
+True2U helps the students identify their strengths and interests and begin planning their futures.
 McKenzie is in his second year of mentoring students at Valley View Boys’ Leadership Academy; Kwan, in his first year, will also volunteer at Valley View.

 Largely in recognition of McKenzie’s work for True2U, he has been named the Guardians’ nominee for Major League Baseball’s Roberto Clemente Award, one of MLB’s most prestigious individual awards.
 The award honors a player for character, community involvement, philanthropy and positive contributions on and off the field.